cloudinary-community/gatsby-transformer-cloudinary/README.md

 | `overwriteExisting`                                 | `Boolean`  | false    | false                             | Whether to overwrite existing assets with the same public ID.
 When set to false, return immediately if an asset with the same Public ID was found.
 It's recommended that this is set to false in development as each image overwrite costs one Cloudinary transformation. |
 | `defaultTransformations` (gatsby-plugin-image only) | `[String]` | false    | ` ['c_fill', 'g_auto', 'q_auto']` | The default value for the `gatsbyImageData` resolver argument `transformations`.                                                                                                                                                                                          |

 The options `cloudName`, `apiKey`, and `apiSecret` are required if any images will be uploaded to Cloudinary during the build process.
-If you're solely using images already uploaded to Cloudinary, then these options can be safely omitted.
+You don't need these options if you only use images already uploaded to Cloudinary.

 > Note: Each derived image created for a breakpoint will consume one Cloudinary transformation.
 Enable the `useCloudinaryBreakpoints` option with care.
 If the `createDerived` option is enabled, transformations will only be consumed when the images are first created.
 However, created images will consume Cloudinary storage space.
 If `overwriteExisting` is enabled, each image that you upload will consume one transformation each time your Gatsby cache gets cleared and the image gets re-uploaded.
 For this reason, it's recommended that you keep `overWriteExisting` disabled and instead set the `overwriteExisting` parameter of `createRemoteImageNode` on a per-image basis when you know that an image has actually been updated.